lin380/coursebook/docs/03-understanding-data.md

 #### Types

 With the notion of sampling frames in mind, some corpora are compiled with the aim to be of general purpose (general or __reference corpora__), and some with much more specialized sampling frames (__specialized corpora__).
-For example, the [American National Corpus (ANC)]() or the [British National Corpus (BNC)]() are corpora which aim to model (represent/ reflect) the general characteristics of the English language, the former of American English and the later British English.
+For example, the [American National Corpus (ANC)](https://www.anc.org/) or the [British National Corpus (BNC)](http://www.natcorp.ox.ac.uk/) are corpora which aim to model (represent/ reflect) the general characteristics of the English language, the former of American English and the later British English.
 These are ambitious projects, and require significant investments of time in corpus design and then in implementation (and continued development) that are usually undertaken by research teams [@Adel2020].

 Specialized corpora aim to represent more specific populations.
-The [Santa Barbara Corpus of Spoken American English (SBCSAE)](), as you can imagine from the name of the resource, aims to model spoken American English.
+The [Santa Barbara Corpus of Spoken American English (SBCSAE)](https://www.linguistics.ucsb.edu/research/santa-barbara-corpus), as you can imagine from the name of the resource, aims to model spoken American English.
 No claim to written English is included.
-There are even more specific types of corpora which attempt to model other types of sub-populations such as scientific writing, [computer-mediated communication (CMC)](https://www.clarin.eu/resource-families/cmc-corpora), language use in specific [regions of the world](http://ice-corpora.net/ice/index.html), or [a country](https://cesa.arizona.edu), etc.
+There are even more specific types of corpora which attempt to model other types of sub-populations such as scientific writing, [computer-mediated communication (CMC)](https://www.clarin.eu/resource-families/cmc-corpora), language use in specific [regions of the world](http://ice-corpora.net/ice/index.html), a [country](https://cesa.arizona.edu), or a [region](https://cesa.arizona.edu), etc.

 Another set of specialized corpora are resources which aim to compile texts from different languages or different language varieties for direct or indirect comparison.
 Corpora that are directly comparable, that is they include source and translated texts, are called __parallel corpora__.
-Parallel corpora include different languages or language varieties that are indexed and aligned at some linguistic level (i.e. word, phrase, sentence, paragraph, or document) [OPUS example]().
+Parallel corpora include different languages or language varieties that are indexed and aligned at some linguistic level (i.e. word, phrase, sentence, paragraph, or document), see [OPUS](https://opus.nlpl.eu/).
 Corpora that are compiled with different languages or language varieties but are not directly aligned are called __comparable corpora__.
-The comparable language or language varieties are sampled with the same or similar sampling frame [Brown and LOB example]().
+The comparable language or language varieties are sampled with the same or similar sampling frame, for example [Brown](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/0402) and [LOB](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/0167) corpora.

 The aim of the quantitative text researcher is to select the corpus or corpora (plural of corpus) which best aligns with the purpose of the research.
 Therefore a general corpus such as the ANC may be better suited to address a question dealing with the way American English works, but this general resource may lack detail in certain areas, such as [medical language](http://www.hd.uib.no/icame/ij22/vihla.pdf), that may be vital for a research project aimed at understanding changes in medical terminology.